chinamike65/hugo-tuolesi/content/book2/book2en.md

 "Unsuccessful sadness and contemplation of freedom" has the meaning of inner and outer secrets, and the meaning of outer secrets is this.

 What does "The Unsullied Wisdom King's subtle sound" mean?
-How much wisdom is Manjushri Bodhisattva, so much wisdom is Master Tsongkhapa, Master Tsongkhapa is the incarnation of Manjushri Bodhisattva.
+The wisdom of Manjushri Bodhisattva, is the same as the wisdom of Master Tsongkhapa.
+Master Tsongkhapa is the incarnation of Manjushri Bodhisattva.

-"Secret Master of Destroying the Demon Army", as great as Vajrapani Bodhisattva is, Master Tsongkhapa has as much power, and Master Tsongkhapa is the incarnation of Master Tsongkhapa.
+"Conquering Mara’s hordes", as great as Vajrapani Bodhisattva is, Master Tsongkhapa has just as much power, and Master Tsongkhapa is the incarnation of Vajrapani Bodhisattva.

 Master Tsongkhapa is the incarnation of compassion, wisdom and power of all Buddhas and Tathagatas.

-"Snow Region Zhiyan Tsongkhapa" means "Snow Region" refers to the Tibetan area.
+"Crown jewel of the Sages of the Land of Snows, Tsongkhapa" - "Land of Snows" refers to the Tibetan area.

-All the great siddhas in the Tibetan area together are comparable to Master Tsongkhapa, and any single one is not as good as Master Tsongkhapa, so he is called Master Tsongkhapa Zhiyan.
+All the great siddhas in the Tibetan area together are comparable to Master Tsongkhapa, but any single one is not as good as Master Tsongkhapa, so he is called Master Tsongkhapa Crown jewel of the Sages.

 "Tsongkhapa", Tsongkha is the name of a place, and "ba" refers to people.

-"Praying before the Losang Drabha", "Losang Drabha" is the name of Master Tsongkhapa.
+"Lobsang Drakpa, at your feet, I pray.", "Lobsang Drakpa" is the name of Master Tsongkhapa.

-"Luosang Zhahua" is translated as virtuous.
+"Lobsang Drakpa" is translated as virtuous.

-I want to pray in front of Lobsang Drakwa, and I pray that Master Tsongkhapa will grant me the blessings of the Buddhas and Tathagatas, which is what I mean.
+I want to pray in front of Lobsang Drakpa, and I pray that Master Tsongkhapa will grant me the blessings of the Buddhas and Tathagatas, which is what I mean.

 Master Tsongkhapa's prayer has the meaning of inner and outer secrets, which is very special.

 It includes not only the prayers of the Buddhas and Tathagatas, but also the mantras of the four deities of Tantric Buddhism, which are very, very special.

-Reciting the prayers of Master Tsongkhapa can cut off afflictions, cut off knowledge and obstacles, and can also accumulate blessings, and especially open up wisdom, and can get the blessings of all Buddhas and Tathagatas.
+Reciting the prayers of Master Tsongkhapa can cut off afflictions, cut off obstacles to knowledge, and can also accumulate blessings, and especially open up wisdom, and can get the blessings of all Buddhas and Tathagatas.

 Master Tsongkhapa's prayer includes one hundred and eight methods of breathing, increasing, embracing, and punishing.